cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/Readme.md

 ## Next step

-We need to secure cluster network access, which we will do in [Securing your API with Calico](04b-securing-with-calico.md)
+We need to secure cluster network access and only allow traffic to contact our service from API Management and not directly.
+We will do this in the next lab - [Securing your API with Calico](04b-securing-with-calico.md)